bkoz/3d-image-classification/README.md

 ## Introduction

 This repository represents a simple machine learning workflow consisting of data ingestion and preparation, model training, serving and monitoring.
+It can represent how computer decision support system can complement the diagnosis of pneumonia from a collection (a volume) of CT images.

 It is based on work by [Hasib Zunair.](https://keras.io/examples/vision/3D_image_classification/)